 Division rival Houston visited Lucas Oil Stadium in the regular season finale in hopes of clinching the AFC’s No. 1 seed in the playoffs.
 The Colts were not deterred, however, as the team corralled the emotion in Pagano’s return and compiled a 28-16 win to finish the regular season with an 11-5 record.
 The real victory, however, was the return of a healthy Chuck Pagano.
 It was a day the Colts organization and fans will remember for generations.

 In just eight months as a resident of Indiana, the Indianapolis community, the state, and the country showered Pagano and his family with an outpouring of support as he endured his battle with leukemia.
 It was this support along with the caregivers at the Indiana University Melvin and Bren Simon Cancer Center that he credits for his current state of remission.
-In return, Pagano has formed the CHUCKSTRONG Foundation, which has raised more than $1.7 million for continued cancer research.
+In return, Pagano has formed the CHUCKSTRONG Foundation, which has raised nearly $2.5 million for continued cancer research.
 He also hosts an annual CHUCKSTRONG Tailgate Gala, which raises awareness and funds for cancer research.
 In June of 2014, Pagano released his book titled Sidelined: Overcoming Odds through Unity, Passion, and Perseverance.
 The book documents his battle with leukemia while giving readers insight into an inspiring 2012 Colts season.
 Proceeds from the book are donated to cancer research and other charities.

 Indianapolis’ playoff run ended earlier than the team had wished after falling to the eventual Super Bowl XLVII champion Baltimore Ravens in an AFC Wild Card playoff contest.
 What was not lost were the numerous team and individual milestones that the Colts established in a season facing low expectations.
 Most notably, the 11-5 record was a nine-win improvement from the 2011 campaign, which tied for the third-largest one-year turnaround in NFL history.
 The Colts also registered their 12th 10-plus win season in the past 14 years, which is the most of any NFL team since 1999.